The Role of Perspective in Homemaking

 Back with another edition of The Art Of Homemaking Series, we examine The Role of Perspective in Homemaking and how to find Contentment at Home.

 Today is another ordinary day at home.
 I will likely be spending my time doing repetitive tasks.
 Most will need to be redone tomorrow.

-However I find by implementing a few minor daily things it can help grow our sense of joy and contentment within our homes.
+However, I find by implementing a few minor daily things can help grow our sense of joy and contentment within our homes.

 The next is slowing down

 We seem to have been taught that being busy enhances our importance.
 That our days should be jam-packed from start to finish.
 But the hard truth is, we are missing life and replacing it with rushed events, errands, and tasks.
 Frequently leaving behind mediocre work from our hurried efforts.

 I find that doing one thing at a time helps bring me into the present moment and the outcome is usually a much better result.
 Give yourself space to sit in the quiet.
 To focus on individual tasks instead of many at once.